 One of the most exciting and gritty operas, Rigoletto is not for the faint-hearted.
-The censors of the time had real issues with Rigoletto’s content and it’s not really hard to see why!
-Set in the grubby world of the Duke of Mantua, a man with few morals and a great deal of power, the action plumbs the depths of nastiness and the bad guy doesn't get a comeuppance.
+The censors had real issues with Rigoletto’s content, and it’s not hard to see why!
+Set in the grubby world of the Duke of Mantua, a man with few morals and a great deal of power, the action plumbs the depths of nastiness, and the bad guy doesn't get a comeuppance.
 There’s no avoiding the opera’s grim finale either, horrifically sad with only limited redemption.

-Rigoletto is the first of Verdi’s middle period operas and marks a shift towards coherent musical tapestries as opposed to the typical Italian aria format (though Verdi by no means leaves the form behind).
+Rigoletto is the first of Verdi’s middle period operas and marks a shift towards coherent musical tapestries instead of the typical Italian aria format (though Verdi by no means leaves the form behind).
 There are fewer applause breaks than in his earlier works, the drama seemingly rushing headlong towards its conclusion.

-With a fantastic balance between the grand and the intimate, from plush palace to rundown inn, Rigoletto is an opera that has it all.
+With a great balance between the grand and the intimate, from plush palace to rundown inn, Rigoletto is an opera that has it all.

 A count in the Duke's court.
 His daughter is seduced by the Duke (before the opera starts) leading to him delivering the curse that drives the opera.

 Duke of Mantua

 A totally despicable ruler who sleeps with married women left, right and centre.
 Very charming but a challenge to like.

 Rigoletto’s daughter who he has fiercely protected from the outside world.

 The nursemaid of Gilda.

 Sparafucile’s sister.
 Used as bait by her brother.